How to Make the Most of a Layover in Dublin

 A bartender pours pints of Guinness at a Dublin pub.
 A row of four pints of Guinness are in a row on the counter.

-While in Dublin, make sure to take advantage of the local pints.
+If you have a layover in Dublin, make sure to take advantage of the local pints.

 Traditional cuisine